-- The planning and allocation of work (curricular and co-curricular) to the staff - The internal organisation and discipline of the school - The evaluation of staff - Control over and supervision of teaching - The evaluation of pupils (tests, examinations, promotion)
+- The planning and allocation of work (curricular and co-curricular) to the staff and entire curriculum delivery - The internal organisation and discipline of the school - The evaluation of staff - Control over and supervision of teaching - The evaluation of children (tests, examinations, promotion) - The day-to-day management of the school in all its aspects

-2. THE PARENT-TEACHERS' ASSOCIATION (PTA)
+2. The Parent-Teachers' Association (PTA)

 This committee has no legal standing but promotes inter-communication between staff, parents and children.
 It is not directly answerable to the WCED but to the Governing Body.
 The PTA committee consists of representatives from staff and parents and organises regular meetings of interest.
 This committee is elected annually at the PTA AGM and supplies voluntary helpers to plan the gardens, cater at school functions, and arrange flowers at the school.
-In addition the PTA is involved in fundraising for the school e.g. Annual Golf Day.
+In addition, the PTA is involved in fundraising for the school e.g. Annual Golf Day.
 Any parents are welcome to offer their services.
 If parents would like to be involved, they can contact the PTA Chair via: pta@rhenishprimary.co.za.